dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Charles Hoskinson:**
-so what was the hard work
+so what was the hard fork
-that they did do some improvements to the court protocol so when we did our analysis it was actually unfortunately time we did the analysis right when there was both of community split occurring was dashing as well as a hard fork that they had planned and we were
+that they did do some improvements to the court protocol so when we did our analysis it was actually unfortunately time we did the analysis when there was both of community split occurring was dashing as well as a hard fork that they had planned and we were